strontic/strontic.github.io/xcyclopedia/library/rasautou.exe-BA2347843ED36587134C3B8AF434EC8C.md

 ## Possible Misuse

 *The following table contains possible examples of `rasautou.exe` being misused.
-While this file is **not** malicious, its legitimate functionality can by abused for malicious purposes.*
+While `rasautou.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --